District of Columbia Bankruptcy Exemptions

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in the District of Columbia.
 However, it may not include all exemptions, and sometimes there are exceptions to specific exemptions.
-In addition, the District of Columbia may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the exemption amounts regularly, or check with your local bankruptcy court.
+In addition, the District of Columbia may have changed the amounts since this list was last updated.
+Consider checking with your local bankruptcy court.